Walodja1987/xns/README.md

+# TODO
+* Register ".defi" namespace and then assign free protocol names.
+Use a rather higher value for that domain (e.g., 50 ETH) for naming

 Perfect, thanks for the style guide — that helps a lot.
 Below is **fresh documentation for the *current* XNS design**, written in the *same tone and structure*, but accurately reflecting what we actually built (no ENS migration, no transfers, no DETH, etc.).